felikcat/capstone-bindings-zig/README.md

 > If you encounter any Issues / Bugs / API Concerns, please open an Issue.

 ## Future plans
-The API is probably not 100% as i want it yet, so changes are to be expected, and that's where especially you, the user comes into play.
+The API is probably not 100% as I want it yet, so changes are to be expected, and that's where especially you, the user comes into play.
 If you have ideas on how to improve the API design, don't shy away from creating an issue.